Bio

 Deanne has worked in the visual arts industry since 1980, while practicing as an artist.
 Her current practice spans printmaking, painting and sculpture with a focus on exploring and developing sculptural techniques to push and enhance the qualities of encaustic medium.
 She teaches and mentors from her Sydney studio and exhibits in group and solo shows throughout Australia and overseas.

-Finalist Global Warming is REAL, New Mexico, USA, 2021
+Global Warming is REAL, New Mexico, USA (2024, 2021)

-Art Diploma, St George/Meadowbank TAFE
+Art Certificate, St George and Meadowbank TAFE

 Detail of ‘The Catchment’